2026.07.20

 What Supplier Conditions Should Be Checked Before Purchasing?

-Customers should also confirm whether the supplier has development capability.
-For customized, OEM, or ODM projects, the supplier may need to adjust lamp size, mounting method, appearance design, beam pattern, electronic control, and thermal structure according to the needs of the vehicle or equipment.
+Does the supplier have development capability?
+Can it adjust lamp size, mounting method, appearance design, beam pattern, electronic control, and thermal structure according to the needs of the vehicle or equipment?
+This is especially important for customers who require customization, OEM, or ODM cooperation.

 How to Choose a Long-Term Automotive Lighting Partner